ingmapping/docker-tippecanoe/README.md

 # Get tiles from OSM

-Another way of getting vector tiles, without having your own data is from OpenStreetMap.
+Another way of getting vector tiles, without having your own data is from OpenMapTiles.

 Have a look at: https://openmaptiles.org/ (Former project name: <a href="https://openmaptiles.org/osm2vectortiles/">OSM2VectorTiles</a>).
 OpenMapTiles.org is an open-source project from <a href="https://www.klokantech.com/">Klokan Technologies GmbH</a>  and <a href="https://github.com/openmaptiles">OSM community</a>.
 The project turns the publicly available OpenStreetMap data into ready-to-use packages containing vector tiles for the whole planet, individual countries and major cities.